Bufftowel/Wikipedia-Seach-Engine/README.md

   Format : `python index.py <wikipedia-xml-dump-path>` </br>

  * ### Query
-   Run the script `query.py`, it will ask for your query, enter your query, and at the max top ten most relevant results will be shown for the query.
+   Run the script `query.py`, it will ask for your query, enter your query, and top ten most relevant results will be shown for the query.
    A prompt will then ask you whether you would like to query again, respond accordingly.</br>
    Make sure that `query.py` is in the same folder as `data\` folder which was created by `indexer.py` during index generation process.

    There is also a feature using which you can limit your queries to only look at titles, categories, or body of a page using tags `-t`, `-c`, and `-b` respectively.</br>
    To use tags simply put the corresponding tag before your query, e.g. `Enter your query: -t <your-query>`.

 ## Query Example:
    ![Query Example](https://github.com/Bufftowel/Wikipedia-Search-Engine/blob/master/src/wikipedia_query_example.png)